top of page

 II Corinthians 10:12 says … “For we dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by themselves, and comparing themselves among themselves, are not wise.”

 There is another parable in the Bible where you will find in Luke 16:1-9 that tells about a steward who got comfortable and slacked off his job as a manager.
 His lord received word that the steward was wasting his resources and confronted him about it.
-The Lord threatened to take away his position if he didn’t shape up.
+The lord threatened to take away his position if he didn’t shape up.
 The steward started contacting the lord’s creditors to make deals with them to avoid being dismissed from his job.

 Jesus said in John 9:4 … “I must work the works of him that sent me, while it is day: the night cometh, when no man can work.”